🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 Decks Provide Stability

-Most pontoon boats have large decks and expansive floor plans, which offer better stability.
+Most pontoon boats have spacious decks and expansive floor plans, which offer better stability.
 The large deck helps balance the boat, allowing you to walk around (with minimal bouncing) and not scare the fish.

 Most pontoons offer smooth rides in mildly choppy waters, which is a plus since you're bound to encounter some choppy water (and wakes) at some point.